 What is the Compressor Type for an Oil Chiller?

-There are many types of compressors that can be used by an Oil Chiller, like an air-cooled type, water-cooled type, a screw or scroll type, and even a centrifugal type.
+Many types of compressors can be used by an Oil Chiller, like an air-cooled type, water-cooled type, a screw or scroll type, and even a centrifugal type.

 There are many varieties available with a huge range of capacities ranging from 01 tons to 400 tons.

 It also allows various refrigerant options that are safe to be used for applications like the industrial environment cooling process.